 If you cannot use kiln-dried woodcuts in panels, you should consider choosing the best carving tool for the project.
 The softness of the wood determines the carving tool needed.
 Pay attention to the quality of the wood chisel for precision.

-Bear in mind that carving with hand tools like knives and chisels is difficult on hardwood.
-Chip carving knives are easy and quick to use, and Whittling knives are comfortable to use.
-For smaller pieces and intricate details, use bench carving knives for better results.
+Remember that carving with hand tools like knives and chisels is difficult on the hardwood.
+Use bench carving knives for better results for smaller pieces and intricate details.
+Chip carving knives are easy and quick, and Whittling knives are comfortable.

-- Air Drying Wood has no internal tensions baked into the wood as compared to kiln-dried wood.
+- Air Drying Wood has no internal tensions baked into the wood compared to kiln-dried wood.

 - Kiln-dried wood is more fragile and breaks off easily than air-dried wood.
 It chips when working with hand tools.

 - Kiln-dried wood often loses about 20% of its color, whereas air-dried wood does not.
-The high temperature of the kiln gets rid of the subtle colors of the wood grain.
+The kiln’s high temperature removes the subtle colors of the wood grain.